chemlambda/molecular/README.md

 The differences are striking:
 - we want to produce a structure which, left alone, induces the creation of another structure,
-- the level of meaning (where we design the initial structure in order to be able to obtain the final structure) is a tool which serves the structure to structure goal.
+- the level of meaning (where we design the initial structure in order to be able to obtain the final structure) is a tool which serves the structure to structure goal,
+- there is no control of the algorithm of applications of graph rewrites, it is given by the nature.